Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Stuffed Turkey Cutlets are a fun and attractive way to serve turkey and stuffing.
 Each person gets their own individual stuffed turkey wrapped in bacon.
 This recipe is great main dish for a low stress party.
 No more wondering if the turkey is perfectly done.
 It is!

-- 6-7 slices stale bread, toasted and cut into cubes
+- 6 slices bread toasted and cut into cubes

 - 1 tablespoon poultry seasoning